ariebovenberg/whenever/README.rst

 ✨ Until now! ✨

-**Whenever** is built from the ground up, explicitly designed to enforce correctness.
+**Whenever** is designed from the ground up to enforce correctness.
 Mistakes become red squiggles in your IDE, instead of production outages.

 Benefits: